ibowditch/userdocs/background.md

 # Project Background

-This project started several years ago, when I decided to build a web application to help automate some of the admin tasks that were taking a lot of volunteer time at my local brigade.
+This project started in 2018, when I decided to build a web application to help automate some admin tasks that were taking a lot of volunteer time at my local brigade.

 It started with capturing attendance records, then grew to include reporting, scheduling, and various other odds and ends.